 Ceiling height is also an important consideration in making a comfortable room.
 Large rooms demand high ceilings to feel balanced, but the space might not be comfortable.
 By sloping the ceiling, like in a cathedral-ceilinged great room, the space feels balanced yet still reassuringly comfortable.

 We hope you’ve found this guide to creating a comfortable home illuminating.
-If you’re looking to create a comfortable log home of your own, please contact Real Log Homes today.
+If you’re looking to create a comfortable log home of your own, please call Real Log Homes today or fill out the form below for more information!